Celebrating Creativity in North Sydney

 10 – 21 March, 10am – 5pm

 Coal Loader, 2 Balls Head Drive, Waverton

-43 artists and 6 groups working across a range of media including installation, sculpture, painting, drawing, printmaking, photography, textiles, basketry, paper making and new media have responded to the curatorial theme with great inventiveness to transform the otherwise empty underground chambers and tunnel 1 into a series of interactive and immersive spaces.
+43 artists and 6 groups working across a range of media including installation, sculpture, painting, drawing, printmaking, photography, textiles, basketry, paper making and new media responded to the curatorial theme with great inventiveness to transform the otherwise empty underground chambers and tunnel 1 into a series of interactive and immersive spaces.

 The Council curated exhibition of works by local artists and arts groups who have contributed to Arts & Culture North Sydney creative programs, takes the viewer on a marvellous journey into the strange and familiar realms of the domestic, navigating through the serious, humorous, quirky and intrinsic to reveal our many relationships with the ‘home’, each other and beyond in the ‘new normal’.